2024/2025

 Complaints about decisions concerning credit transfer

-37. Complaints about decisions made by the Study Board on whether education qualifications acquired at another Danish University may replace parts of the programme (credit transfer) as well as complaints about the decisions made by the Study Board on whether Danish or foreign education qualifications, not yet passed, may replace parts of the programme (pre-approval of credit transfer), may be brought before the Appeals Board for decisions on credit transfer, see Ministerial Order no. 826 of 16 Juner 2023 on credit transfer in university study programmes (meritbekendtgørelsen).
+37. Complaints about decisions made by the Study Board on whether education qualifications acquired at another Danish University may replace parts of the programme (credit transfer) as well as complaints about the decisions made by the Study Board on whether Danish or foreign education qualifications, not yet passed, may replace parts of the programme (pre-approval of credit transfer), may be brought before the Appeals Board for decisions on credit transfer, see Ministerial Order no. 826 of 16 June 2023 on credit transfer in university study programmes (meritbekendtgørelsen).

 (2) The deadline for filing a complaint is 2 weeks from the date when the complainant was informed of the decision.
 The complaint must be addressed to the Appeals Board for decisions on credit transfer but sent to the President of CBS; the reasoned complaint should be sent to CBS Legal, Solbjerg Plads 3, 2000 Frederiksberg.
 It is also possible to send the complaint to: legal@cbs.dk.
 CBS has the option to process the application again.
 If the decision is upheld, CBS will forward the complaint to the Appeals Board, accompanied by a statement.
 CBS will give the complainant the opportunity to comment on the statement within a time limit of 1 week.
 The complainant’s comments, if any, will be enclosed when the complaint is forwarded to the Appeals Board.
 The Appeals Board will make the final administrative decision.